-Though not connected by an enclosed walkway, The Oaks at Whitaker Glen - Mayview, the skilled nursing facility component of The Oaks at Whitaker Glen, is just a few steps away.
-Mayview is a skilled nursing facility licensed for 139 beds, over half of which are in private rooms with private baths.
-Our commitment for quality care begins with registered nurses, licensed practical nurses and nursing assistants and extends to the partners who work in dietary, housekeeping and maintenance.
+Mayview facility, will continue to be just a few steps away.
+The top floor will be a concierge level with larger units equipped with kitchenette and walk in closet.
+The main level will have amenities such as a salon, chapel, movie theater, and physical therapy center.
+Whether at Mayview, PruittHealth - Raleigh, or otherwise, our commitment to quality care begins with registered nurses, licensed practical nurses and nursing assistants and extends to our partners who work in dietary, housekeeping and maintenance.
 Our commitment to training and our unique caring culture have resulted in the staff being one of the most experienced and stable found anywhere.

-The Oaks at Whitaker Glen - Mayview is organized around three nursing stations with one of the three certified by both Medicare and Medicaid.
-Prior to transfer from independent living or admission to The Oaks at Whitaker Glen - Mayview from the greater Raleigh community, we consider the individual's medication, treatment, dietary requirements, social needs and physician's recommendations.
+The Oaks at Whitaker Glen - Mayview will be organized around five nursing stations, up from the current count of three, with one certified by both Medicare and Medicaid.
+Prior to transfer from independent living or admission to The Oaks at Whitaker Glen - Mayview or PruittHealth - Raleigh from the greater Raleigh community, we consider the individual's medication, treatment, dietary requirements, social needs, and physician's recommendations.
 At admission and routinely thereafter, each resident is given a comprehensive, multidisciplinary assessment.
 The assessment and the physician's orders guide the plan of care.
 Individual food preferences are considered.
 Special diets, therapy exercise and other individualized services are used to meet each patient's identified needs.